blueprinted-io/documentation/what_is_scorm_and_tincan.md

 ### What It Is

-cmi5 is a specification built on top of xAPI that **reintroduces structure and launchability**, effectively acting as a proper replacement for SCORM.
+cmi5 is a specification built on top of xAPI (technically it's a _profile_ of xAPI) that **reintroduces structure and launchability**, effectively acting as a proper replacement for SCORM.

 ### What You Actually Get